552020/CPP09/ex00/README.md

 4. **Command-Line Argument Parsing**

    - In `main.cpp`, implement argument parsing to ensure exactly one argument is passed (the input file).
-   - Implement `checkFile` function to verify the existence and readability of the file.
+   - Implement `checkFileExistsAndReadable` function to verify the existence and readability of the file.

 5. **Processing and Calculation**